- Before you start

 - If you are not using the online newsletters builders or the Magic List feature, you will need to manually check for any unsubscribes, or use the event API.

 How Mailjet handles Bounced and Blocked Emails

-- An email address labelled as "Spam" will also be blocked systematically by Mailjet.
+- An email address labelled as "Spam" will also be systematically blocked.

 Please note: it is recommended that you remove these email addresses from your contact lists on a regular basis to avoid deliverability issues.

 Removing Bounced or Blocked Contacts from a List

 Removing all bounced or blocked contacts (or any other status) from a contact list is quite simple: